I was introduced to these spoiled walks by my father and grandfather.

 Coffee roasting became a passion of mine a little later in life, but as we like to say, shared stories over a cup of coffee are like those shared on a golf course.
 They’re bigger than just the story itself.
 There's a soul to coffee and golf and we created Good Walk to celebrate that intersection.

 Founder / CEO

 What’s special about a golf coffee company?

 Golf emphasizes fair play, honesty, and abiding by the rules even when no one is there to hold you to them.
 These are traits that are supposed to instill character and shape people into the good citizens that we wish our world to be filled with.
 They are traits that we use to guide the business principles of Good Walk Coffee Company.

 Golf is an old game, a slow game, a game of endless frustration that is impossible to master.
-It is a game that, with one shanked hozzle rocket, can make you want to sell your clubs and quit playing forever.
+It is a game that, with one shanked hosel rocket, can make you want to sell your clubs and quit playing forever.
 And with the very next swing, a pured iron shot that nestles up next to the pin, has you thinking “I never want this round to end.”
 It’s an experience that can be a lot like life and business.
 In both, you experience ups and downs.
 But in the end, you grow in ways you weren’t expecting and you wouldn’t change the experience for anything.